- Get rid of the unwritten dogmas

 One example is how we deal with errors: Services and products have to be perfect.
 However, since every statement can be verified directly via the Internet, this is hardly possible anymore.
 Google, one of the world's most successful companies, takes a different path: new services are launched as unfinished beta versions and improved by the users.
 Google stands by errors, tries out publicly in a trial and error procedure - and that is precisely why it develops innovative products.
 This principle could become the guiding principle of a digitized corporate culture that uses failed innovations for improvements instead of denouncing them.

-Have fun and switch off
+Have fun, go on vacation and switch off

 Reward for not being available

-Namely that he understands his job because he has organized the shop so well that it can be done without him, while not only relaxing but also hatching good ideas for the future.
-On the other hand, a manager who is permanently stressed and on call, has no time left for his actual management task and innovative thinking.
-As a deterrent, Harvard Business Management once even recommended:
+Namely that he understands his job because he has organized the shop so well that it can also be done without him, while not only relaxing, but also coming up with good ideas for them Future hatches.
+On the other hand, a manager who is permanently stressed and is always on call has no time left for his actual management task and innovative thinking.
+The HarvardBusiness-Manage even recommended as a deterrent measure:

-“Every time a manager calls his office during this time, his year-end bonus should be reduced by 20 percent.
-Every time an employee had to call the manager, 10 percent of his bonus would be deducted. ”
+“Anytime be a manager in this period Office calls, his year-end bonus should be reduced by 20 percent.
+Every time an employee had to call the manager, he would be deducted 10 percent of his bonus."

-Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
-Up to 30 lessons with each 4 learning task + final lesson.
-Please enter the title under "interests".
-Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!
+Up to 30 lessons with 4 learning tasks each + final lesson as a PDF download.
+Please send us one after purchase eMail with the desired title supportberufebilder.de.
+Alternatively, we would be happy to put your course together for you or offer you a personal, regular one eMail-Course - all further information!